Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              to the event presentation time.

         5h.
-In case of 5, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, This may be done using EventMessageEmptyBox (8 bytes) with 4cc code of emeb or embe
+In case of 5, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, This may be done using EventMessageEmptyBox (8 bytes) with 4cc code of emeb or embe.

         5i.
-In the case of 5, if ID3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=]
+In the case of 5, if ID3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=].

         5j.
 In the case of 5, the value and id field of the DashEventMessageBox can be used by the [=Receiving Entity=] to detect duplicate events.